 - Filter water and provide safe, secure water sources.

 - Provide essential habitat for waterfowl and wildlife, including species at risk such as the piping plover, the northern leopard frog and snapping and painted turtles.

 - Offer recreational and learning opportunities in nature.

-In settled areas of Canada, 70 per cent of wetlands are lost or degraded.
-Every day, 80 acres of wetlands are lost.
+In settled areas of Canada, up to 70 per cent of wetlands are lost or degraded.
+Every day, up to 80 acres of wetlands are lost.
 This is the equivalent of about 45 soccer fields every 24 hours.

 Ducks Unlimited Canada conserves, restores and manages wetlands and associated habitats for North America’s waterfowl.
 These habitats also benefit other wildlife and people.

 Abundant wetlands and waterfowl – today, tomorrow and forever.